fwupd/fwupd/docs/device-emulation.md

     Waiting…                 [***************************************]
     Hughski ColorHug2: OK!

+For devices that cannot be hotplugged, the `fwupd.conf` config option `EmulatedDevices` option can be used, by specifying the device IDs of the device that should be monitored.
+When adding modifying `EmulatedDevices` the daemon must be restarted for it to take effect.

 ## Pcap file conversion

 Emulation can also be used during the development phase of the plugin if the hardware is not